 120 – 170 GSM – If you’ve seen posters or most standard flyers, this range is what you’ve been looking at.
 It’s sturdier and the thickness of the paper will allow reproduction of higher quality image reproduction.

-350 – 450 GSM – This is on the premium end of the the card range, and perfect for long lasting products or those needing extra impact.
+350 – 450 GSM – This is on the premium end of the card range, and perfect for long-lasting products or those needing extra impact.
 Highly recommended minimum for business cards.

 Coated or Uncoated?
 Gloss or Matt finish?

 Another big question you might be faced with is whether you want your paper coated or uncoated.
-Coated paper will normally have either a gloss or matt finish, with gloss helping to accentuate bright colours and photographs while matt gives a more refined, upscale look.
+The coated paper will normally have either a gloss or matt finish, with gloss helping to accentuate bright colours and photographs while matt gives a more refined, upscale look.

-Meanwhile, uncoated has a rough and more textured look and because there is no coating, the ink goes deeper than the top layer, seeping into the fibres of the paper, giving text a bolder look.
-Uncoated is often used for books and other text heavy projects and rarely for photographs or bold colours.
+Meanwhile, uncoated has a rough and more textured look and because there is no coating, the ink goes deeper than the top layer, seeping into the fibres of the paper, giving the text a bolder look.
+Uncoated is often used for books and other text-heavy projects and rarely for photographs or bold colours.

-Whether you know a little about the paper choices in front of you, or a lot, the decision can still be daunting.
+Whether you know a little about the paper choices in front of you or a lot, the decision can still be daunting.
 Regardless of your knowledge, Emroy can guide you through your choices and help you to get the end result you have in mind.
-Get in touch today to start working towards your next great project.
+Get in touch today to start working on your next great project.